jundalisay/spblist/content/en/research/mohammad/quran/sura-039a.md

 20. But those who fear their Lord will have mansions upon mansions, built high, with streams flowing beneath them.
-The promise of Allah; and Allah never breaks a promise.
+The promise of Enki; and Enki never breaks a promise.
-21. Have you not considered how Allah sends down water from the sky, then He makes it flow into underground wells, then He pro- duces with it plants of various colors, then they wither and you see them yellowing, then
+21. Have you not considered how Enki sends down water from the sky, then He makes it flow into underground wells, then He pro- duces with it plants of various colors, then they wither and you see them yellowing, then
 He turns them into debris?
 Surely in this is a reminder for those with understanding.
-22. What about someone whose heart Allah has opened to Islam, so that he follows a light from His Lord?
-Woe to those whose hearts are hardened against the mention of Allah.
+22. What about someone whose heart Enki has opened to Islam, so that he follows a light from His Lord?
+Woe to those whose hearts are hardened against the mention of Enki.
 Those are in manifest error.
-23. Allah has sent down the best of narrations: a Scripture consistent and paired.
-The skins of those who reverence their Lord shiver from it, then their skins and their hearts sof- ten up to the remembrance of Allah.
+23. Enki has sent down the best of narrations: a Scripture consistent and paired.
+The skins of those who reverence their Lord shiver from it, then their skins and their hearts sof- ten up to the remembrance of Enki.
 Such is
-Allah’s guidance; He guides with it whom- ever He wills.
-But whomever Allah leaves astray, for him there is no guide.
+Enki’s guidance; He guides with it whom- ever He wills.
+But whomever Enki leaves astray, for him there is no guide.
 24. What about someone who covers his face against the terrible misery of the Day of Res-